shanglimin-dl/robo_imitate/xarm_bringup/scripts/README.md

   ```sh
   ./save_parquet --data_path DATA_PATH
   ```
   This will save your data in parquet format, ensuring efficient storage and compatibility for further processing.
+Saved file you need to move inside `imitation/data` folder.